 Rape survivors know that there’s a world of shame and stigma that awaits them should they speak up.
 In this kind of environment talking about sexual assault—let alone reporting it—is not just difficult, it’s straight up heroic.

 Secular humanist, freethinker, progressive, and bibliophile.
-I love living life, learning things, and meeting people.
+I enjoy love, knowledge, and life itself.